TRaposio/Delegate-AI/docs/ARCHITECTURE.md

 # Architecture

-Status legend: 🟢 decided · 🟡 proposed (awaiting feedback) · 🔴 deferred (future)
+Status legend: 🟢 decided · 🟡 proposed (awaiting feedback)

-This doc is the source of truth for architectural decisions.
-Update when decisions move between statuses.
+This doc is the source of truth for architectural decisions that are already made or in progress.
+Forward-looking plans live in `ROADMAP.md`.

 ---